rodolfovictor/rockverse/docs/source/install.rst

             pip install rockverse

-    .. tab-item:: development
+    .. tab-item:: nightly build

-        To install the latest development version of RockVerse, you can use pip with the latest GitHub main:
+        Install the latest development version available in GitHub:

         .. code-block:: sh

             $ pip install git+https://github.com/rodolfovictor/rockverse.git

+    .. tab-item:: development

-        To work with RockVerse source code in development, ``cd`` to the path where you want to clone the repository and install from GitHub:
+        To work with RockVerse source code in development mode, ``cd`` to the path where you want to clone the repository and install from GitHub:

         .. code-block:: sh